10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 A wearable piece of art, this DIY silk scarf is soft, stylish, and made with your personal creative touch.
 Whether subtly dyed with botanical hues or playfully vibrant, it’s a gift she can wear with love.

 Making Process: Use a blank silk scarf and apply a dyeing method like ice dye, natural dyeing (with avocado pits, turmeric, etc.), or tie-dye.
 Rinse, dry, and iron before packaging in a gift box.
+Natural dyeing creates the most sophisticated, muted tones – avocado pits make a gorgeous dusty pink that looks nothing like store-bought dye.

 Price: $15-$20